IgualadaSat/Cansat2024_groundstation/README.md

 On Bash: `chmod +x compile.sh` and `./compile.sh` or `node server.js`.
 On Bach: `node server.js` or make a .bat yourserf, silly windows user :)

 You can allso use it without node.
 Just opening the index.html file in the browser.
-However, the light theme wouldn't work properly, like other functionalities as well.
+However, the light theme wouldn't work properly, as well as other functionalities like the 3d view.

 ![screenshot](foto.png "darkmode")
 ![screenshot](foto2.png "lightmode")